pingcap/docs-tidb-operator/en/backup-by-ebs-snapshot-across-multiple-kubernetes.md

 ### Step 3.
 View the backup status

-After creating the `VolumeBackup` CR, the BR Federation Manager automatically starts the backup process in each data plane.
+After creating the `VolumeBackup` CR, the BR Federation automatically starts the backup process in each data plane.

 To check the volume backup status, use the following command: